-The Company holds a 100% interest in placer claims covering a total area of 1,182 hectares (2,921 acres) in the Alkali Spring valley of Esmeralda County, Nevada to explore for Lithium brines.
-Dajin has applied to the State of Nevada for 1,000 acre-feet of water rights.
+The Company holds a 100% interest in placer mineral claims in the Alkali Spring valley of Esmeralda County, Nevada to explore for Lithium brines.
+The Company has applied to the State of Nevada for 1,000 acre-feet of water rights.